prebid/prebid.github.io/prebid-server/endpoints/openrtb2/pbs-endpoint-auction.md

 ##### PBS-Go
 {:.no_toc}

-How long an item is stored in Prebid Cache is determined by:
+How long an item is stored in Prebid Cache is determined by this hunt path:

 1. bidResponse.seatbid[].bid[].exp + 60: as set by the bidder's adapter
 2. request.imp[].exp + 60: as set by the incoming request
+3. account config: cache_ttl.{banner,video,native,audio} + 60
+4. global config: cache.default_ttl_seconds.{banner,video,native,audio} + 60

 A 60-second buffer is added to make sure cache retrievals work towards the end of the cache period.